EhsanGLB/solarEnergy4Foam/README.md

 #--------------------------------------description------------------------------------------------#

-PCM4Foam is a minifoam designed for OpenFOAM for PCM solid-liquid transition problems.
+SE4Foam is a minifoam designed for OpenFOAM for solar energy problems.